apache/samza/docs/startup/code-examples/versioned/index.md

 ### Apache Beam API examples

-The easiest way to get a copy of the WordCount examples in Beam API is to use the following command:
+The easiest way to get a copy of the WordCount examples in Beam API is to use [Apache Maven](http://maven.apache.org/download.cgi).
+After installing Maven, please run the following command:

 {% highlight bash %}
 > mvn archetype:generate \